ericmjl/essays-on-data-science/docs/machine-learning/computational-bayesian-stats.md

 $$\log P(X_1, X_2, ..., X_i) = \sum_{j=1}^{i}\log P(X_i)$$

-To our Normal distribution class, we can now add in another class method that computes the sum of log likelihoods evaluated at a bunch of i.i.d. data points.
+To our normal distribution class, we can now add in another class method that computes the sum of log likelihoods evaluated at a bunch of i.i.d. data points.